joshuaSYSS/joshuaSYSS/README.md

 My nickname is Joshua, and when I created this account, I was studying in Sing Yin Secondary School (SYSS).

 # Is Joshua part of my name?
 Technically, no, it is not part of my government name.
-My last name is CHOI (For Chinese names, the last name, also called the family name, is placed "first"), and my first name is Kui Wang.
+My last name is Choi (For Chinese names, the last name, also called the family name, is placed "first"), and my first name is Kui Wang.